Black Mask 2: City of Masks: Cast

 Erhuero, Lords, and Polito have all been involved in the Highlander Franchise.

 The film was the first on-screen appearance of Andy On, although it was the second film On had shot.
 The first film he worked on, Looking for Mister Perfect, was released after this film in 2003.

 Release

 Columbia TriStar Home Entertainment released the film direct-to-DVD in the United States on 24 December 2002.
 The film was released theatrically in Hong Kong on 9 January 2003.

+Controversy

+A Romanian TV channel Pro TV was fined for up to 5000 Romanian lei (£850.31) by CNA on 9 July 2009 for wrongly age rated film to be 12 and to wrongly broadcast on 20:35 on 8 June 2009, which the movie was rated 15+ by CNA, same in the Finland and the UK, and 18 in Germany.